derNarr/achrolab/doc/experiments.rst

 .. _achrolab_experiments:

-How to use in experiments
+How to Use in Experiments
 =========================

 We now want to use the colors we defined when calibrating our booth (See